Islamic Emirate of Somalia: Governance

 The group is led by an executive Tanfid Council of 7-14 members.
 It operates several internal departments known as makhtab, including Jabhat (military), Sanaaca (explosives), Da'wa (preaching), Zakat (taxation), Islamic Wilayah (local administration), Garsoor (Islamic courts), Amniyat (intelligence agency) and Jaysh al-Hisbah (police force).
-The organization appoints governors (waali) of which there are ten, and who oversee all civil services in Al-Shabaab-controlled areas, including welfare and roads.
+The organization appoints governors (waali), of whom there are ten, who oversee all civil services in Al-Shabaab-controlled areas, including welfare and roads.

-In the Islamic Emirate of Somalia, al-Shabaab implemented strict Sharia.
-The Islamic Emirate of Somalia had dispute resolution through Sharia-based courts, which were sometimes seen as better than those in government-held territories.
-Some Somalis travelled to the Islamic Emirate just for its dispute resolution system.
-Al-Shabaab claimed some credit for Somalia's crop yield in early 2010, stating that Somali grain production had flourished due to al-Shabaab's reduction of food imports, and that the policy had redistributed income to poor, rural Somali farmers.
+In the Islamic Emirate of Somalia, Al-Shabaab implemented strict Sharia, with dispute resolution through Sharia-based courts, which were sometimes seen as better than those in government-held territories.
+Some Somalis travelled to their territory just for its dispute resolution system.
+Al-Shabaab claimed some credit for Somalia's crop yield in early 2010, stating that Somali grain production had flourished due to Al-Shabaab's reduction of food imports, and that the policy had redistributed income to poor, rural Somali farmers.
 Its media also included Shahada News Agency and Radio al-Andalus.
-The group also committed human rights abuses in its territories, including through a brutal interpretation and application of Islamic jurisprudence on hudud.
+The group also committed human rights abuses in its territories, including through a strict interpretation and application of Islamic jurisprudence on hudud.